Loading...

 What Is SEPA?

-SEPA (Single Euro Payments Area) is an EU initiative aimed at harmonising euro-denominated payments across member states.
+SEPA (Single Euro Payments Area) is an EU initiative aimed at harmonizing euro-denominated payments across member states.
 It allows users to make bank transfers under the same conditions throughout Europe, simplifying domestic and cross-border transactions within the Eurozone.

 SEPA is not a messaging standard but a regulatory framework that relies on message formats like ISO 20022 to facilitate euro payments.
 It includes: